Olha Ilkiv: Biography

 Ilkiv was born on 21 June 1920 in Stryi (Polish: Stryj), then part of the Second Polish Republic after the signing of the Treaty of Warsaw.
 Her parents were Faustin Ilkiv and Rosalia-Caterina (née Kotsur).

 After her parents' divorce in 1934, Ilkiv went with her mother to live in Warsaw.
 She received her education at the Ukrainian Girls' Institute in Przemyśl, where Ilkiv joined the Ukrainian Scouting organization Plast.
 Ilkiv joined the Organization of Ukrainian Nationalists (OUN) on 30 June 1941.
-After the German invasion of the Ukraine, Ilkiv fled to Zhytomyr, where she found a job on the railway.
+After the German invasion of Ukraine, Ilkiv fled to Zhytomyr, where she found a job on the railway.
 There she used her documents to get train tickets and hand them over to Ukrainian insurgents.
 In addition, Ilkiv's responsibilities included recruiting people to form an OUN women's network.

 In April 1943, Ilkiv married Volodymyr "Danylo" Lykota, a member of the Ukrainian Insurgent Army.
 They had two children, Zvenislava (born 1946) and Volodymyr (born 1947).

 In early 1947, when their daughter was three months old, Ilkiv was tasked with hiding Roman Shukhevych, the commander-in-chief of the Ukrainian Insurgent Army.
 It was believed that the young family would provide a perfect cover.
 In order to produce a more secure cover for Shukhevych, Ilkiv fictitiously married Shukhevych's bodyguard Lubomyr Polyuha, who also had false documents.
 Ilkiv's husband Volodymyr died in battle on 17 March 1948, never having met his son.